 As Program Associate, Jodi-Ann supports the design, implementation, and monitoring and evaluation of VillageReach health systems programs.
 In addition to previous work in global health, Jodi-Ann brings experience in business management, financial consulting, and organizational efficiency to the health systems team.
 She holds a Master of Public Health from the University of Michigan and a Bachelor of Arts in Communications from Boston College.

 Nora provides support and oversight in the design, management and evaluation of programs to improve health systems.
 Prior to working at VillageReach, she served for three years as a Peace Corps volunteer in Benin, where she worked on a variety of public health issues, including water, sanitation, hygiene improvement and youth reproductive health education.
 Nora holds a MPA from the Evans School of Public Affairs at the University of Washington.

-Ana Costache - Associate, Health Systems; Remote Temp Monitoring and Cold Chain Maintenance Lead
+Ana Costache - Manager, Health Systems; Remote Temp Monitoring and Cold Chain Maintenance Lead

 Typically, when I’m giving the “dinner party” description of what I do, I will say that I work on supply chain strengthening projects that are based in French-speaking West and Central Africa.
 A lot of these projects focus on getting quality vaccines where they need to be, on time, and in sufficient quantity.
 I guess I cheated since this is more than one sentence!

 What is one thing you hope to achieve in your job.

 At the core, the thing that I most hope to achieve in this job and, more globally in my career and life, is to improve health and equity among historically disenfranchised groups.
 I think that once you’ve got the basics (like vaccines) covered, people can really thrive.

 What is something you are passionate about outside of work?